AP® Calculus BC (MATH520)

 MATH500 AP® Calculus AB or equivalent

 This course covers all topics of Calculus of functions of a single variable as described in the AP® Calculus BC topic outline in the AP® Calculus Course Description.
-Major topics covered include functions; limits; derivative; applications of derivatives; definite integrals; differential equations; mathematical modeling; applications of definite integrals; parametric, vector, and polar functions; sequences; and series (including the Taylor and Maclaurin series).
-Designed to develop the student's understanding of the concepts covered in the first two semesters of college level Calculus and to provide the student with multiple experiences in the methods and applications of those concepts, the Rule of Four is stressed throughout the course.
-Students are trained to express all solutions geometrically, numerically, analytically, and to interpret these findings verbally.
-Technology and graphing calculators are used extensively in this course to reinforce the concepts covered.
-All students must possess a TI-84 graphing calculator.
+Major topics covered include the following: functions; limits; derivatives; applications of derivatives; definite integrals; differential equations;vmathematical modeling; applications of definite integrals; parametric, vector, and polar functions; sequences; and series (including the Taylor and Maclaurin series).

-Access to a scanner or digital camera is necessary for this course as students will be required to submit work on assignments frequently throughout the semester/year.
-Usage of a graphing calculator is also a requirement in this course.
-Only the TI-84 family is supported by our instructors.
-Each student must also have the computer connectivity cable for their calculator as they will be provided with several calculus programs to download for their TI-84 calculator that can also be used on the AP exam.
+Students need access to a scanner or digital camera (phone is fine) in order to submit work for the teacher to review.
+Students will also need a TI-84 graphing calculator for this course.
+Each student must also have the computer connectivity cable for their calculator as they will be provided with several calculus programs to download for their TI-84 calculator that can also be used on the AP® exam.

 If there are books and materials for this course, they can be purchased from our Online Bookstore.